Back to Blog

 see if we could help with that?"

-Why it works: Sometimes a direct question about their biggest pain point can save a dying call.
+Why it works: Sometimes one blunt question about their biggest pain point pulls a dying call back from the edge.

 How to Customize These Scripts for Your Product

 Templates are a starting point.
-To make them work for you:
+To make them yours:

 1. Research Your Prospect

-Spend 3-5 minutes on LinkedIn and their company website before calling.
+Spend 3-5 minutes on LinkedIn and their company website before you dial.
 Look for:

 2. Know Your Value Proposition